-Founded in 1969, Spectrum Health Systems was responsible for establishing one of the first therapeutic communities in the country for the treatment of drug abuse.
-Spectrum has grown considerably since that time, broadening its array of services and developing specialized programs for substance abusing women, criminal offenders, individuals with co-occurring disorders and at-risk youth.
+Founded in 1969, Spectrum Health Systems was responsible for establishing one of the first therapeutic communities in the country for the treatment of substance use disorders.
+Spectrum has grown considerably since that time, broadening its array of services and developing specialized programs for men, women, young adults, individuals involved with the criminal justice system, people with co-occurring disorders, and adjudicated youth.

 Spectrum’s Corrections Division was established in 1993 when it was awarded its first contract with the Massachusetts Department of Correction.
-Twenty-nine years later, Spectrum is known as a national leader in treatment programming for criminal justice populations, serving more than 21,000 offenders in prison and community-based settings each year.
+Today, Spectrum is known throughout the country as a leader in treatment programming for criminal justice populations, having served offenders in prison and community-based settings in numerous states over the years.
 Through the operation of these programs, Spectrum has demonstrated its effectiveness in developing strong partnerships with public sector purchasers.

 At the heart of Spectrum’s successful history has been its ability and desire to keep pace with the growing research and information available on the treatment of substance use and related disorders.
 Over time, Spectrum has adapted to an ever-changing service delivery system while remaining committed to its core principles.

 “The organization has a well-defined set of values, including compassion, service excellence, integrity, optimal care, creativity, positive workplace and fiscal responsibility, that is reiterated throughout all levels of programming.”

 “The organization’s data regarding recidivism show an impressive outcome for those individuals who have received residential substance abuse treatment.”